More than a run: How women’s running clubs foster community

 Running in a group can help women feel more comfortable running, especially at night or early in the morning.
 But these groups are also a source of support and friendship which improves mental wellbeing.

-The Cardiff based run club, She Runs was set up in 2019 as a women only group.
+The Cardiff based run club, She Runs was set up in 2019 as a woman only group.
 Anna-Jane, one of 30 founders explains that allowing men to join would disrupt the dynamics.
 “When you introduce men into a running group it becomes more competitive and that’s not what we want,” says Anna-Jane.
 “This is just a safe space for women to run.”

-Sarah Thomas, a running buddy at She Runs Cardiff explains how running with the group has helped her improve her mental wellbeing.
+Sarah Thomas, a running buddy at She Runs Cardiff explains how running with the group has helped her improve her wellbeing.
 “I’ve suffered with my mental health since I was very young, and running just helps so much,” says Sarah.
 “But it’s not just the running, it’s the social side as well.
 I’ve met so many amazing people, some inspirational women.”

 “She said ‘we’ll never leave anyone alone’ which was really nice, she really included me into the group,” says Sunny.